 Applicants should understand how their information will be used.

 Credit checks are commonly used to assess an applicant’s financial history.
+They can provide useful information regarding an individual’s financial conduct.

 Credit reports help landlords assess potential financial risk.

 However, credit checks should not be relied upon in isolation.
+They should form part of a wider assessment.

 A balanced approach is usually preferable.